acm-uiuc/icpc-website/contest/rules.md

 <a name="Logistics"></a>
 <h2 class="title">Contest Logistics and Registration:</h2>
 The <b>SIG-ICPC Dropbox Open Programming Contest</b>, hereafter referred to as “the Dropbox Open” or “the contest”, will be held on <b>Saturday, April 18th, from 10:30 AM to 6 PM CDT</b>.
 The contest will take place in <b>Room 2405 of the Thomas M. Siebel Center for Computer Science, located at 201 N. Goodwin Avenue, Urbana, IL 61801</b>.
-All participants in the contest must register at the contest website, [http://icpc.cs.illinois.edu/contest/register.html](/contest/register.html). <b>Registration closes promptly at 10:30 AM CDT on the morning of Saturday, April 18th.</b>
+All participants in the contest must register at the contest website, <a class="contest" href="/contest/register.html">http://icpc.cs.illinois.edu/contest/register.html</a>. <b>Registration closes promptly at 10:30 AM CDT on the morning of Saturday, April 18th.</b>

 <br>